Minipada/ros2_data_collection/doc/src/dc/measurements/map.md

 ## Description

 Save map using nav2_map_server and collect the map of the local map saved.
-The measurement also includes metadata: width, heigh and x and y origin.
+The measurement also includes metadata: width, height and x and y origin.

 ## Parameters